Sarah Quigley

-Sarah Quigley is a New Zealand-born writer.
+Sarah Quigley is a New Zealand writer.

 Background

 Sarah Quigley was born in Christchurch, New Zealand, on the 1 October 1967.
-She has an MA Hons from the University of Canterbury and a DPhil in English Literature from the University of Oxford.
+She has an MA Hons from the University of Canterbury, on the poetry of Charles Brasch, and a DPhil in English Literature from the University of Oxford.
 After winning the Creative New Zealand Berlin Writers Residency in 2000, she divided her time between Germany and New Zealand.
-She has met Swedish-born husband in Berlin.
+She met her Swedish-born husband in Berlin.

 Career

 A graduate of Bill Manhire’s creative writing course, Quigley won the Buddle Findlay Sargeson Fellowship in 1998.
 Her short stories and poetry have been widely broadcast and published, and she has won many prizes including the Sunday Star-Times Short Story Award and the Commonwealth Pacific Rim Short Story Award.
 Her publications include novels, short fiction, a creative writing manual and poetry collections, many of which have sold internationally.
 Her novel The Conductor (2011) was the highest-selling adult fiction title in New Zealand in 2011, staying at number one for 20 weeks.